drewhart/geonomics_docs/sphinx_dir/doc.rst

 Create a new ParametersDict object.

-Read the Geonomics parameters file saved at the location indicated by 'filepath', check its validity (i.e. that all the Scapes and Populations parameterized in that file have been given distinct names), then use the file to instantiate a ParametersDict object.
+Read the Geonomics parameters file saved at the location indicated by 'filepath', check its validity (i.e. that all the Layers and Populations parameterized in that file have been given distinct names), then use the file to instantiate a ParametersDict object.